D-A-D-R-F/healthelp/README.md

 1. Read through health blogs by other users
 2. You can add a blog , along with an optional url to an image associated with the post.

+### 6. Covid Tracker
+1. This is a small , bonus feature which is seen after you login , on the home page.

 # Usage

 ### Just open your browser , navigate over to [https://healthelp.herokuapp.com/](https://healthelp.herokuapp.com/) , create an account and experience Healthelp!